6 Reasons Why Letting Go of Someone You Love Might Be Better for You

 At some point in your life you will get tired of how things are

 – It’s inevitable.
-If you keep doing something over and over again with the exact same approach like before, you are bound to be familiarized by it.
+If you keep doing something over and over again with the exact same approach like before, you are bound to be familiarized with it.
 And as you know, familiarity kills excitement, it kills your motivation to grow more, do more and learn more in order to fast track your progress.
-At some point you will be tempted to give up and consider letting go of someone you love or once loved.
+At some point, you will be tempted to give up and consider letting go of someone you love or once loved.

 It’s your duty to get familiarity out of your life